-To claim the tariff preference, you need to prove that your fruit originates in your country and fulfils all conditions.
+To claim the tariff preference, you need to prove that your cocoa originates in your country and fulfils all conditions.
 For this, you need one of the following documents.

 - Movement certificate EUR.1: this is needed for consignments valued more than 6000€ and it is issued by your country's authorities.
 You can download the template at the Export Helpdesk.
-Be prepared to submit documents proving the originating status of your fruit. - Invoice declaration: for consignments valued 6000€ or less, you can fill out a declaration.
-To make an invoice declaration, you should type, stamp or print the following declaration on the invoice, delivery note or other commercial document.
+Be prepared to submit documents proving the originating status of your cocoa. - Invoice declaration: for consignments valued 6000€ or less, you can fill out a declaration.
+To make an invoice declaration, you should type, stamp or print the following declaration on the invoice, delivery note or other commercial document:

+'The exporter of the products covered by this document (customs authorisation No ...) declares that, except where otherwise clearly indicated, these products are of ... preferential origin'.
 Different language versions, along with explanatory notes, are available on the second page of the invoice declaration.
 Check that your customs authorities do not have any additional requirements.